Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 - **/azuresentinel** - <a href="https://learn.microsoft.com/en-us/connectors/azuresentinel/" target="_blank">Documentation on Microsoft power platform connectors</a>

-- **/microsoftgraphsecurity** - <a href="https://learn.microsoft.com/en-us/connectors/microsoftgraphsecurity/" target="_blank">Documenation on Microsoft power platform connectors</a>.
-The playbooks using this API is being DEPRECATED and will transition to new playbooks using /azuresentinel api.
+- **/microsoftgraphsecurity** - <a href="https://learn.microsoft.com/en-us/connectors/microsoftgraphsecurity/" target="_blank">Documentation on Microsoft power platform connectors</a>.
+The playbooks using this API is being DEPRECATED and will transition to new playbooks using **/azuresentinel** API.

 ## Ingestion and Operational costs
 Playbook(Logic apps) may result in additional ingestion or operational costs: